All Episodes

 Have you noticed Obama is at war with an endless list of enemies?

-And particularly with the aspects of our country that generate wealth and success.
+He is at war with all aspects of our country, and particularly with the aspects of our country that generate wealth and success.

 And at the same time, they try to tell us that we are the angry white people.

-We're the angry ones, angry white men.
+We're the angry one, angry white men.

 What?